tigeryst/osnom/README.md

 `results_grid[n][r] = percentage`

-Where `n` represents the distance in frames from the evaluation frame, and `r` is the radius.
+where `n` represents the distance in frames from the evaluation frame, and `r` is the radius.
 For each evaluation frame at distance `n` and for each radius `r`, we save the percentage of correctly located objects.

 For running the evaluation on all videos, just run the following script: